 Further, every three years Directors are asked to undertake a self-assessment of their own attributes with reference to the matrix.
 As part of this self-assessment, Directors are asked to grade their capability or competency in respect of a particular attribute from 1 to 5, with 1 being no capability or competency and 5 being capability or competency is present and strongly developed.
-The Board considers that a grade of 3 or above indicates a 'developed capability or competency' and the table below summarises the number of Directors with a 'developed capability or competency' for each skill or area of experience or other attribute based on their most recently completed self-assessment.
+The Board considers that a grade of 3 or above indicates a 'developed capability or competency' and the table below summarises the number of Directors with a 'developed capability or competency' for each skill or area of experience or other attribute based on their most recent self-assessment completed in 2020.